 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add diced onion and cook, stirring, until softened, 4-5 minutes. • Add pork* and season with salt and pepper.
 Cook, breaking up meat into pieces, until browned, 3-5 minutes (it’ll finish cooking in the next step).

 • Add BBQ sauce mixture to pan with pork.
-Cook, stirring, until mixture is thickened and pork is cooked through, 2-3 minutes. • If you like things spicy, stir in a pinch or two of chipotle powder to taste.
-Taste and season with salt, pepper, or a squeeze of lime juice if you like.
+Cook, stirring, until mixture is thickened and pork is cooked through, 2-3 minutes more. • If you like things spicy, stir in a pinch or two of chipotle powder to taste.
+Taste and season with salt and pepper.
+Add a squeeze of lime juice if you like.
 Turn off heat.

-• Meanwhile, toast buns until golden brown.
-TIP: Add to a baking sheet or toast directly on oven rack.
+• While filling cooks, toast buns until golden brown.
+TIP: Place on a baking sheet or toast directly on oven rack.
 Brush cut sides with melted butter first for extra richness.

 • Fill buns with as much pork filling and pickled onion (draining first) as you like.
-Divide sloppy joes between plates and serve with slaw on the side.
-TIP: If you want extra crunch, try adding some of the slaw to your sandwiches!
+Divide sloppy joes between plates.
+Serve with potato wedges and chipotle ranch for dipping.